 - Kids are bottle fed warm colostrum the first 24 hours; its measured so we are sure they are getting an adequate amount; the first 6 hours is the most critical.
 After that the babies are fed warm, raw goats milk for 12 weeks minimum, but our keepers are usually fed until 16 weeks of age.

 - We use small, disposable pop bottles to feed the babies.
 If they are very small, they may be fed with a tiny Pritchard nipple for a couple days before being switched to our regular grey caprine nipples we use from Caprine Supply.

 - We feed up to 12oz, 3x daily; 7am, 1pm & 7pm.
 At 5 weeks of age, we eliminate the 1pm meal, but continue the others until weaning.
 Weaning is always done very slowly and gradually so that we do not stress them out and bring on a possible coccidia bloom.
 Their bottles are like a pacifier for them.

-- Kids have loose minerals, 2nd cut grass hay & 16% pelleted goat feed available at all times from birth.
+- Kids have loose minerals & hay in their pens at all times.
 From the moment of birth, we are trying to get their rumen development started; this can only happen with hay, browse and grains.
 A healthy rumen equals a healthy goat.